xwmx/nb/README.md

 # [1] 20200101000000.md
 ```

+Notebooks are listed above the line, with the current notebook highlighted.

-Notes are listed with each id and filename.
-If the note has a Markdown title
+Notes from the current notebook are listed with each id and filename.
+If the
-on the first line (e.g., `# Example Title`) , the title will be displayed
+note has a Markdown title on the first line (e.g., `# Example Title`) , the
-instead of the filename:
+title will be displayed instead of the filename:

 ```bash
 notes